dixslyf/mnist-digits-nb-nn/report/report.typ

 recurrent neural networks~(RNNs)
 and convolutional neural networks~(CNNs).
-Given that CNNs utilize convolutional filters to learn local patterns in images, they are an obvious, optimal choice for classifying handwritten digits.
+Given that CNNs utilize convolutional filters to learn local patterns in images, they are an obvious choice for classifying handwritten digits.
+Additionally,
+the reviewed literature in @sec-problem-description suggests that CNNs can easily achieve state-of-the-art performance.
 While MLPs could be employed,
-they are likely less effective due to their inability to exploit the spatial structure of images.
+they are likely less effective due to their inability to exploit the spatial structure of images and would require an extreme number of parameters to perform well, as described in @ciresan_deep_2010.
-RNNs, suited for sequential data, are not appropriate for this task.
+RNNs are most likely not well-suited for this task due to their affinity with sequential data.

 Having selected a CNN,
 several architectural decisions remain,